robertdfrench/ifuncd-up/README.md

 software are what made this attack possible: [linking OpenSSH against SystemD][biebl], and the existence of [GNU IFUNC][sourceware].

+**Before You Start**: Much of this discussion deals with the intricacies of dynamic linking on Linux.
+If you are not already intimately familiar with this, check out [`dynamic_linking.md`](dynamic_linking.md) for a quick primer.

 ## Quick Recap of CVE-2024-3094